Vehrik/FarOut/Characters/1-Core_Stats.md

 HEART
 -----

-    Heart is a measure of your character's discipline, will, instinct, and confidence.
+    Heart is a measure of your character's strength of character, will, instinct, emotion, and confidence.
 Your ability to resist and impose mental effects, ignore exhaustion and tolerate pain is determined by your Heart Core.

 CAPACITIES